An Approximation Algorithm for Monotone Submodular Cost Allocation: Introduction

-\paragraph{Related work.} Recently, Bi et al. \cite{Bi2025} considered the monotone submodular multiway partition problem (\textsc{Mono-Sub-MP}), which is a special case of \textsc{Mono-MSCA}.
-They showed that \textsc{Mono-Sub-MP} admits a $4/3$-approximation, and does not admit a $(10/9-\epsilon)$-approximation for every constant $\epsilon>0$.
+Recently, Bi et al. \cite{Bi2025} considered the submodular multiway partition problem for monotone submodular functions, which they call monotone submodular multiway partition (\textsc{Mono-Sub-MP}).
+In \textsc{Mono-Sub-MP}, we are given a non-negative monotone submodular function $f:2^N\to \mathbb{R}_+$ with $f(\emptyset)=0$ and $k$ terminals $t_1,t_2,\ldots,t_k\in N$.
+The goal is to find a partition $S_1,S_2,\ldots,S_k$ of $N$ with $t_i\in S_i$ for every $i\in [k]$ in order to minimize $\sum_{i=1}^k f(S_i)$.
+As the submodular multiway partition problem can be seen as a special case of MSCA, \textsc{Mono-Sub-MP} is a special case of \textsc{MMSCA} as follows.
+Define $N':=N\setminus \{t_1,t_2,\ldots,t_k\}$ and $f_i(S):=f(S\cup \{t_i\})-f(\{t_i\})$ for each $i\in [k]$ and $S\subseteq N'$.
+Then, $f_i$ is a non-negative monotone submodular functions with $f_i(\emptyset)=0$ for every $i\in [k]$.
+Hence, \textsc{Mono-Sub-MP} can be cast as a special case of \textsc{MMSCA}.
+Bi et al. \cite{Bi2025} showed that \textsc{Mono-Sub-MP} admits a $4/3$-approximation, and does not admit a $(10/9-\epsilon)$-approximation for every constant $\epsilon>0$.
 For further recent works related to submodular partition problems, see \cite{abbasi2024,berczi2025,chandrasekaran2023,hirayama2023,santiago2021}.

 There are several recent works related to \textsc{MSCA}.
 Etesami \cite{etesami2024} showed that multi-item welfare maximization under network externalities can be formulated as a special case of \textsc{MSCA}.
-Deng et al. \cite{deng2023} introduced the generalized load-balancing (\textsc{GLB}) problem, and showed that \textsc{GLB} is equivalent to \textsc{MSCA} when the outer norm is the $\ell_1$-norm.
+Deng et al.~\cite{deng2023} introduced the generalized load-balancing (\textsc{GLB}) problem, and showed that \textsc{GLB} is equivalent to \textsc{MSCA} when the outer norm is the $\ell_1$-norm.